Search

 Reviewed: 2 February 2022

-This report provides an overview of the College’s activities to promote equality and diversity during the period October 2017 and September 2018 (the academic year) and helps to fulfil its requirements under the Public Sector Equality Duty.
+TThis report provides an overview of the College’s activities to promote equality and diversity during the period October 2022 to September 2023 (the academic year) and helps to fulfil its requirements under the Public Sector Equality Duty.

 Introduction